 Diagnosing EDS and HSD

-March 20th, 2017: Oof goodness – this whole post just got nearly obsoleted entirely by the BRAND new ginormous EDS nosology (classifications) and diagnostic criteria, which now replace BOTH the old Villefranche AND the Brighton (with an “r”, not “e”) Diagnostic criteria.
+March 20th, 2017: Oof – this whole post just got nearly obsoleted entirely by the BRAND new ginormous EDS nosology (classification) and diagnostic criteria, which now replace BOTH the old Villefranche nosology AND the Brighton (with an “r”, not “e”) Diagnostic criteria.

-Thanks for your patience while I got my site updated in time for Ehlers-Danlos syndromes Awareness Month in May 2017.
-And please refer to this site via the international Ehlers-Danlos Society for the ultimate answers.
-I urge downloading the 18 classification papers while they are available for FREE here now.
+Thanks for your patience while I continue updating my site.
+And please refer to this site via the international Ehlers-Danlos Society for the ultimate answers as they are dictating the rules.
+I urge downloading the 18 classification papers here now.

-TL;DR for doctors May 2018: See the EDS Toolkit for General Practitioners originally produced and hosted by the Royal College of General Practitioners in May 2018, now hosted by EDS UK since January 2022.
-Any doctor that is willing can technically diagnose the new HSDs and all forms EDS.
+Note for doctors May 2018: The EDS Toolkit for General Practitioners originally produced and hosted by the Royal College of General Practitioners in May 2018, is now hosted by EDS UK since January 2022.
+Any doctor that is willing can technically diagnose the new HSDs and all forms EDS, but especially the most common form: hypermobile EDS (hEDS).
 It’s just that few are willing as yet.
-You have my sympathy.
+But please be sure to do proper full differential diagnosis!
+(See below for more on that.)
+You have my sympathy with the process.
+I fear the Toolkit above makes it all seem a little too simple, when in fact, it’s not if you do full proper differential diagnosis.

-Some may still wish to refer more distinct or unusual cases to the geneticist.
-But the new nosology and this toolkit were designed specifically to ease the burden on medical genetics offices.
-(Personal note: I was honored to be tapped by the project lead as a contributing author based on my blog and Twitter stream.)
-(Last updated 8/26/24)
+Some may still wish to refer more distinct or unusual cases to the geneticist and probably should.
+But the new nosology and the toolkit above were designed specifically to ease the burden on medical genetics offices.
+(Personal note: I was honored to be tapped by the project lead as a contributing author based on this blog and my Twitter stream.)
+Read on for a more in-depth description.

 13 Types of EDS Newly Defined in 2017

-Boy is this a hot topic!
-Naturally, since it’s often so hard to even get a doctor or doctors to listen to us and recognize our vast collections of symptoms as a possible systemic condition, we naturally want an easy test to take and be done with this painful journey.
-Our often ADHD brains and over busy doctors want this too, natch.
+Since it’s often so hard to get a doctor or doctors to listen to us and recognize our vast collections of symptoms as a possible systemic condition, we naturally want an easy test to take and be done with this painful journey.
+Our often ADHD brains and over-worked doctors want this too, natch.

-Update May 2019: Yes, whole genome and whole exome sequencing are coming way down in price and becoming a possibility for more patients at nearly $1000 now.
-But, this may not be a practical move.
+Yes, whole genome (WGS) and whole exome sequencing (WES) tests are coming way down in price and thus in reach for more patients at just $1000 or less.
+But, this is not a practical move.
 You end up with seriously overwhelming heaps of unnecessary data to weed and sort through, and the bench research to match it with is still not there.

 I.e, you may have many interesting Variants of Unspecified Significance, or VUS’s, but no one may know what to do with them yet.
-Science needs to really catch up.
+Science needs a chance to catch up.
 Same goes for WES testing still too, though it is just a subset of your genome too.
-Please talk to a geneticist. /End update
+Please talk to a geneticist if you insist on doing this.
+(Dr. Hakim addresses this also in this podcast after the 34 minute mark.)

-SPOILER ALERT: HSD is a diagnosis of exclusion of ALL of the above, plus ALL other similar connective tissue diseases like Marfans, Loeys-Dietz, Sticklers, etc. So there is no genetic test for it.
-It’s a clinical diagnosis, period.
+SPOILER ALERT: Hypermobility Spectrum Disorders are a diagnosis of exclusion of ALL of the above, plus ALL other similar connective tissue diseases like Marfans, Loeys-Dietz, Sticklers, etc. So there is no genetic test for it.
+It’s a clinical diagnosis, still, period.
+(As of 10/1/24.)
 But ONLY AFTER PROPER FULL DIFFERENTIAL DIAGNOSIS is done!
-(In other words, you have diligently and thoroughly ruled out ALL OTHER POSSIBLE FORMS OF EDS OR OTHER CTDs.
-THEN you may diagnose a form of HSD.)

 4a – If negative for those, then rule out hEDS | 4b – No genetic test yet*, see hEDS Diagnostic Checklist |